bobbyhiddn/Magi_CLI/README.md

 2. **Necromancy**: Conjure a '.graveyard' domain to preserve the spirits of deleted files.
 This command creates a '.graveyard' directory, which serves as a storage location for deleted files.

 3. **Divine**: Gaze into the astral plane to unveil the contents and attributes of a file or directory.
-This command lists the contents of a directory with detailed information, such as file size, permissions, and last modified date[2].
+This command lists the contents of a directory with detailed information, such as file size, permissions, and last modified date.

 4. **Raise_Dead**: Commune with the spirits in the '.graveyard' and restore them to the material plane if desired.
-This command lists all files in the '.graveyard' directory and allows you to restore them if desired[2].
+This command lists all files in the '.graveyard' directory and allows you to restore them if desired.

 5. **Enchant**: Transform a file into a different file type.
-(Details to be defined)
+(WIP)

 6. **Cast**: Invoke a file based on its extension.
 Supports Python and Bash incantations.
 This command executes a file based on its extension, such as Python scripts and Bash scripts.

-7. **Prestidigitation**: Generate content in a file or seek answers from an AI oracle like GPT-4.
-(Details to be defined)

-8. **Spellcraft**: Weave multiple commands into a powerful macro spell, inscribing it in '.spell' scrolls.
+7. **Spellcraft**: Weave multiple commands into a powerful macro spell, inscribing it in '.spell' scrolls.
 The commands are saved in the order they were channeled and can be executed in sequence.
 These spells are then recorded in a .tome directory.

-9. **Unseen_Servant**: Enlist an ethereal ally to cast spells at regular intervals.
+8. **Unseen_Servant**: Enlist an ethereal ally to cast spells at regular intervals.
 Can invoke any '.spell' scroll on a schedule.
 This command schedules a spell to be cast on a regular basis, allowing you to automate tasks by running any '.spell' file on a schedule.
+(WIP)

+9.  **Arcane_Intellect**: Seek answers from an AI oracle like GPT-4.
+This will default to calling the GPT-4 API, but the option to use local LLMs is available.
+I will default it to an LLM called WizardCoder, which is a GPT-4 model trained on code.
+This command will allow you to generate code to .spell files or ask questions about code or files.
+(WIP)

 ### Grimoire Structure